 If you already have a credit history of 700 and above or very near this number, you could be eligible for the standard bonding market and you only have to pay 1 to 4 percent of the Surety Bid Bond amount.
 It only signifies that if you'll get a $10,000 bond, you only have to pay $100 to $400.

 Is There A Chance Of Being Rejected?

-There's a chance that your license and permit bond request would be denied by the insurance providers and it'll depend on the background check that they done.
-As soon as they think that providing a bond to you will likely be a big risk, they won't release a Surety Bid Bond for you.
+There's a chance that your bid bond request could be denied by the insurance providers and it'll depend on the background check that they do.
+As soon as they think that providing a bond to you will be a big risk, they won't release the bond for you.

-Credit history is also a big factor since if you have a bad credit score, it will likely be hard for you to get a Surety Bid Bond because the companies are considering you as a risk.
+Credit history is also a big factor since if you have a bad credit score, it will likely be hard for you to get a bid bond because the companies are considering you as a risk.
 If you have a bad credit rating, you can still be accepted for the bond, but you will pay an interest rate of 10 to 20 percent.

 There's a chance that your application will be refused so you have to check the requirements before you apply.

-If you are planning to get a Surety Bid Bond, make sure that you understand what it may provide before you decide.
-It's hard to apply for it, but if you know more concerning this, it will be a bit easier to be approved.
+If you are planning to get a surety bid bond, make sure that you understand what it may entail before you decide.
+It's hard to apply for, but if you know more concerning this, it will be easier to be approved.